Fraud Score

 User behavior analysis complements pattern examination.
 It involves studying how users interact with systems.
 Unusual behaviors, such as logging in from unfamiliar locations, can increase the Fraud Score, signaling potential threats.

-Implications of High Fraud Scores
+The Strategic Implications of Elevated Fraud Scores

 Use Cases of Fraud Score